 Patients also need to be aware that, when taking blood thinners, they are at higher risk for internal bleeding.
 Any injury they suffer could be further complicated by the presence of these medications.

 A failure on the part of healthcare professionals to warn patients of the risks associated with any medication is negligence.

 If you suspect that a doctor or nurse has erred in prescribing or giving blood thinner medications to you or a loved one, seek legal representation now.
-At the Weitz Firm, you can count on knowledgeable and experienced blood thinner malpractice attorneys in Camden to be by your side.
+At the Weitz Firm, you can count on knowledgeable and experienced malpractice attorneys in Camden to be by your side.
 We will work to investigate your case so we can secure compensation for your injuries, from medical expenses to pain and suffering.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.